humdrum-tools/humdrum-documentation/guide/ch15/index.md

 This feature allows users to replicate only certain kinds of data \-- such as pitches, durations, dynamic marks, etc.

-As we will see in future chapters, the **ditto** command proves useful in a wide variety of situations apart from calculating intervals.
+As we will see in future chapters, the <span class="tool">ditto</span> command proves useful in a wide variety of situations apart from calculating intervals.